neocturne/MinedMap/README.md

 ## Installation

-Building the MinedMap map generator requires a recent Rust toolchain.
-The following command can be used to build the current development version from source:
+Building the MinedMap map generator from source requires a recent Rust toolchain.
+The following command can be used to build the current development version:
 ```shell
 cargo install --git 'https://github.com/NeoRaider/MinedMap.git'
 ```